 3. Enable them to grow.
 Provide opportunities not just for training directly linked to their job role, but further personal and professional development.
 Find out what people want to learn and create those opportunities.
 By enhancing someone’s employability they’re less likely to leave and more likely to stay with you.
 Investing in people helps them to feel valued and increases loyalty.

 4. Allow them autonomy.Giving people responsibility and autonomy increases trust.
 If your employees feel that they are making a meaningful contribution to the business, and they have space to use their unique skills and see how this fits into the bigger picture, they’re more likely to feel valued.
 People will be more invested in the success of the business when it feels like a personal success too.
 Individual goals aligned well with company goals are more likely to be achieved.
 So long as there is clarity around expectations and objectives, and people know that you are there if needed, give your team some space.

 5. Give them a voice.
 Where can you make space in your business for open discussions, feedback, and genuine conversations?
 Encourage open communication through forums, management by walking around, and regular feedback sessions.
 This is not an annual exercise, but part of your culture.
 Involve people in decision making.
-Nothing disengages a great team member more than feeling like all the decisions are made about them by people who don’t understand what’s really going on in the business.
 Listen and be open to learning from your team.